Recipes : Salsas, Pickles and Jams

 Cover tightly and refrigerate.
 Give them a day before you eat them, so they will have had time to pickle and thrive in that adobo sauce.

-They will keep in the refrigerator for 6 months, if they last that long.
+They will keep in the refrigerator for 6 months, if you don't eat them all first.